babelouest/glewlwyd/docs/OIDC.md

 If you check the option `Mandatory`, the claim will be added in all ID Tokens or userinfo calls, even if the claim isn't requested by the user.

+## Client secret vs password

+When you add or edit a client in Glewlwyd, you can set a `client secret` or a `password`.
+Both can be used to authenticate confidential clients.

+The primary difference is that a client secret is a string stored 'as is' in the backend (database or LDAP), without hashing, where a client password is stored in a hashed form in the backend, so makes it more difficult for attackers to retrieve it.

+A client secret has priority over a client password, which means that if a client has set both client secret and client password, the authentication will be executed with client secret only.

+The `client secret` can also be used to authenticate a client using the method `sclient_secret_jwt` when it will be available.

 ## Glewlwyd OpenID Connect endpoints specifications

 This document is intended to describe Glewlwyd OpenID Connect plugin implementation.

 OpenID Connect endpoints are used to authenticate the user, and to send tokens, id_tokens or other authentication and identification data.
 The complete specification is available in the [OpenID Connect Core](http://openid.net/specs/openid-connect-core-1_0.html).
-If you see an issue or have a question on Glewlwyd OpenID Connect plugin implementation, you can open an issue or send an email to the following address [mail@babelouest.org](mail@babelouest.org).
+If you see an issue or have a question on Glewlwyd OpenID Connect plugin implementation, you can open an issue or send an email to the following address [mail@babelouest.org](mailto:mail@babelouest.org).

 - [Endpoints authentication](#endpoints-authentication)
 - [Prefix](#prefix)